instructure/instructure-ui/packages/ui-svg-images/src/components/InlineSVG/README.md

 For sizing, the component accepts `width` and `height` props, which are added to the SVG as attributes.

-Note that setting your SVG to `display: block` will remove extra space at the bottom of the image that results from it displaying inline (the default).
+Note that setting `inline` to `false` will cause the SVG to display block, which can be useful for removing extra space at the bottom of the SVG that results from it displaying inline (the default).

 ```js
 ---